 Carl went through many transformations to get to where he is today.
 He had to change his mindset from a consumer to a producer, and build the much-needed confidence to start and run a business.

 Carl started his venture by waking up two hours before work every day to call and email Physical Therapy practices to find their biggest pain points.
 He was relentless in this and didn’t let his beliefs stop him.
-He mentions how he had to take ice baths in order to sleep at night because he would reach burnout by fighting his own belief systems in addition to his fear of failure.
+He mentions how he had to take ice baths in order to sleep at night because he would reach burnout through fighting his own belief systems which fueled his fear of failure.

 Here is Carl’s full business journey summarized by him:

 “I interviewed hundreds of practice owners.
 I then came up with several business ideas and started with ClinicMetrics because it was the easiest win.
 I knew that the issue of healthcare consolidation was the biggest problem in the market but wasn’t sure how to tackle it.
 I met my now business partner during idea extraction, and we became friends over time.
 We partnered on a business using his systems and selling his procedures to other PTs.
 We tried selling newsletters as a solution.
 That failed.
 We then iterated to a course on marketing and lead generation for PTs, which took off.
 Then I used the money from that to fund the development of the idea for the platform, which is now the largest part of our business and key to realizing our purpose of helping people get back to normal naturally.”